 A typical task in the CMB lensing context is to compute lensed CMB spherical harmonic coefficients (\alen) starting from unlensed ones (\aunl).
 This can be achieved by first performing a forward remapping onto a suitable pixelization of the sphere, and computing the spherical harmonics coefficients by a standard backward SHT.
-The adjoint of this entire operation is built out of first a forward SHT followed by the adjoint remapping.
-Key parameters impacting the execution time are the band-limit \lmaxunl of \aunl, as well as the requested maximum multipole \lmaxlen of the lensed CMB.
+The adjoint of this entire operation is first built out of a forward SHT, followed by the adjoint remapping.
+Key parameters impacting the execution time are the band limit \lmaxunl of \aunl and the requested maximum multipole \lmaxlen of the lensed CMB.
 In the applications that motivated this work, \lmaxlen is at most the multipole above which the information on the lensing signal becomes negligible.
-For example \textit{Planck}~reconstructions \citep{Aghanim:2018oex, Carron:2022eyg} use $\ell^{\rm len}_{\text{ max}} = 2048$, and the recent ACT results~\citep{ACT:2023kun} $\lmaxlen = 3000$.
-For a very deep future polarization experiment like CMB-S4 deep survey \citep{Abazajian:2016yjj} , this is closer to $\ell^{\rm len}_{\text{ max}} = 4096$, a number we will often use as reference in this section.
-Then \lmaxunl must typically be taken slightly larger than \lmaxlen in order to account for the mode mixing by lensing.
+For example, \textit{Planck}~reconstructions \citep{Aghanim:2018oex, Carron:2022eyg} used $\ell^{\rm len}_{\text{ max}} = 2048$, and the recent ACT results~\citep{ACT:2023kun} $\lmaxlen = 3000$.
+For a very deep future polarization experiment such as the CMB-S4 deep survey \citep{Abazajian:2016yjj}, this is closer to $\ell^{\rm len}_{\text{ max}} = 4096$, a number we use often as reference in this section.
+Then \lmaxunl must typically be taken slightly higher than \lmaxlen in order to account for the mode mixing by lensing.

-When building lensed spherical harmonic coefficients in this way, another important parameter is the intermediate grid pixelization.
-Since the lensed CMB is not band-limited, there is no exact quadrature rule and this choice can strongly impact the accuracy of the recovered \alen at high multipoles.